CammiePone/Planning-Docs/Arcanus.md

   - [ ] Turn Ally (Complex)
     - Makes hostile mobs allies, making them fight for you.
 - [ ] Specialist Spells
+  - [ ] Impersonate (Simple)
+    - Take the appearance of another player, including appearing as if you're wearing the same gear that they are wearing.
+  - [ ] Arcane Binding (Intricate)
+    - Lets you link yourself to another player, giving you both large buffs but forces you to physically be within a certain distance of each other.
+  - [ ] Pocket Dimension (Complex)
+    - Creates a hole in space, sucking all nearby entities into a pocket dimension.
   - [ ] Temporal Dissociation (Unique)
     - Stops time for all entities and block entities in a localised area around the caster.
   - [ ] Spacial Dislocation (Unique)